Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation of wave-body interaction against two flume experiments

+On this figure, the results from the present NWT are compared with the experimental values from \citet{chaplin1984nonlinear} and the numerical results from \citet{guerber_modelisation_2011}.
+The linear theory results from \citet{ogilvie_1963} are also added for comparison of the amplitude of the first harmonic.

-All harmonics amplitudes up to third order are in relative good agreement with the BEM simulations from \citet{guerber2011modelisation}, although some discrepancies can be denoted.
-The mean value and first order are difficult to distinguish between the two sets of numerical results, whereas the amplitude of the second order harmonics is closer from the experimental data with the current HPC method.
-For the third harmonic, which is of very small relative amplitude, is is difficult to identify the most accurate method.
+All harmonics amplitudes up to third order are in relative good agreement with the BEM simulations from \citet{guerber_modelisation_2011}, although some discrepancies can be denoted.
+The mean value and first order harmonic are difficult to distinguish between the two sets of numerical results, whereas the amplitude of the second order harmonic is closer from the experimental data with the current HPC method.
+For the third order harmonic, which is of very small relative amplitude, it is difficult to identify the most accurate method.

-Moreover, the behavior of the different harmonics amplitudes seems to agree with the expected theoretical results: an increase as $KC^1$ of the first amplitude of the harmonic (\ie $\hat{f_{z1}}/KC$ is constant), as $KC^2$ of the drift force and second harmonic amplitude, and as $KC^3$ of the third harmonic amplitude. regarding the latter, the HPC method reproduces more closely an order 3 in $KC$ than both \citet{guerber2011modelisation} and the experimental results.
+Moreover, the behavior of the different harmonics amplitudes seems to agree with the expected theoretical results: the amplitude of the first harmonic increases as $KC^1$ (\ie $\hat{f_{z1}}/KC$ is constant), the drift force and second order harmonic amplitude both increase as $KC^2$, and the third order harmonic amplitude increases as $KC^3$.
+Regarding the latter, the HPC method reproduces more closely that order 3 in $KC$ in comparison with both \citet{guerber_modelisation_2011} and the experimental results.
 Of course, limitations in the comparison with the experiments can be observed, in particular for larger wave heights.
-This is mainly due to the viscous effects (not considered here, nor in the simulations of \citet{guerber2011modelisation}) as this stalling is retrieved in the viscous computations of \citet{tavassoli2001interactions}.
+This is mainly due to the viscous effects (not considered here, nor in the simulations of \citet{guerber_modelisation_2011}).
+When viscous simulations are done, the experimental variation can be retrieved \citep[\eg][]{tavassoli2001interactions}.